CptConstantine/RoleByPost/README.md

   (GM only) Transfer possession of an entity to another entity.
 Removes existing possession links and creates new ones.

 **Permissions:**
-- Only GMs can create/remove ownership and control links
 - Users can only create links involving entities they own
 - GMs can see all entities, users see only their own entities in autocomplete